 Fitness tips for menopause: Why fitness counts

 Regular physical activity is crucial for women facing menopause.
-Consider what physical activity can do for you — and how to apply fitness tips for menopause to your daily routine.By Mayo Clinic Staff
+Consider what physical activity can do for you.By Mayo Clinic Staff

-Menopause is an important transition in a woman's life.
+Menopause is an important transition in women's lives.
 Use it as a reminder to take good care of yourself.
 Start by considering these fitness tips for menopause.

 Exercise during and after menopause offers many benefits, including:

 - Preventing weight gain.
 Women tend to lose muscle mass and gain abdominal fat around menopause.
 Regular physical activity can help prevent weight gain.

 - Reducing the risk of cancer.
 Exercise during and after menopause can help you lose excess weight or maintain a healthy weight, which might offer protection from various types of cancer, including breast, colon and endometrial cancer.

 - Strengthening your bones.
 Exercise can slow bone loss after menopause, which lowers the risk of fractures and osteoporosis.

 - Reducing the risk of other diseases.
 Menopause weight gain can have serious implications for your health.
 Excess weight increases the risk of heart disease and type 2 diabetes.
 Regular exercise can counter these risks.